oussama-fa/ft_printf_42/README.md

 - **Brief Introduction**: I included a short description of the project and its purpose.
 - **Features Section**: Lists the format specifiers and functionality that you implemented.
 - **How to Use**: An example of how to use your `ft_printf` function in a simple C program.
-- **License and Contact**: This includes a simple MIT license and contact info for further communication.

-You can add additional sections or modify them as necessary based on your project specifics.
-Let me know if you need further tweaks!